bgamari/ghc-wiki-import/partial-type-signatures.md

   multiCs :: (Show a, _) => a -> (Enum a, _) => String
   ```

--  **Higher-rank types**: Consider the following partial type
+-  **Higher-rank types**: Consider the
-  signature:
+  following partial type signature:

   ```wiki
   forall a. a -> (forall b. (b, _c) -> b) -> Int
   ```

-  We believe that generalising over the `_c` named wildcard in the
+  We believe that generalising over the `_c` named wildcard should
-  should lead to a top-level quantification (where `a` is quantified)
+  lead to a top-level quantification (where `a` is quantified) of the
-  of the resulting type variable:
+  resulting type variable:

   ```wiki
   forall a tw_c. a -> (forall b. (b, tw_c) -> b) -> Int